-IAIGs shall have strong governance concerning all inputs that are subjected to expert judgment, grade them by the level of uncertainty and impact in the model, and demonstrate that they comply with it.
+The IAIG grades all inputs that are subjected to expert judgement by the level of uncertainty and impact in the model, and demonstrates that they comply with it.

-Where expert judgment is employed, this shall be documented.
-The supporting documentation shall describe the assumptions used, their materiality, the rationale for the opinion, the experts involved, the qualification of the experts, the appropriateness of the judgment being made, the intended use and the period of validity.
+Where expert judgment is employed, this is documented.
+The supporting documentation describes the assumptions used, their materiality, the rationale for the opinion, the experts involved, the qualification of the experts, the appropriateness of the judgment being made, the intended use and the period of validity.

-Expert judgments shall be approved at levels of sufficient seniority according to their materiality.
+Expert judgments is approved at levels of sufficient seniority according to their materiality.
 To assess the materiality of expert judgments, quantitative and qualitative indicators may be considered.

-The process and the tools for validating the assumptions and using expert judgment shall be documented and in compliance with the expert judgment governance.
+The process and the tools for validating the assumptions and using expert judgment are documented and in compliance with the expert judgment governance.